Amino acid analysis method considerations

 D-Amino acids are amino acids where the stereogenic carbon bearing the side chain has a D-configuration.
 These cannot be resolved from the naturally occurring L-amino acids using this amino acid analysis method.

-Although readily detected, glucosamine and galactosamine show considerable losses under the standard hydrolysis conditions.
+Although readily detected, glucosamine and galactosamine show considerable losses under standard hydrolysis conditions.
 For optimum results, the samples must be hydrolysed at lower temperatures and for shorter times, then analysed according to a protocol optimised for the analysis of amino sugars, which gives complete separation from the amino acids.

 Compounds that are not detectable